No Passion All Technique: Themes

 The songs on this album are lyrically set in the city of Detroit.
 According to Ryan Reft, the lyrics feature a "mix of resiliency, stoicism, and resignation [...]
 Machinists fill themselves with bottle after bottle of “High Life” on the weekend, but hardly remain confined by such an existence: “There are things that are built in the skulls of men.”
 On “3 Swallows,” Casey finds a place between desperation and hope: “Uninvincible, close but not pitiful, I discovered to drink it slowly, the great unfolding, and wait for their arms to hold me.”"
 Evan Minsker writes: "Scouring the lyrics sheet for No Passion All Technique, you'll find cold detachment and cynicism all over the place. [...]
 But this album is never bitter, and it's never a slog.
 A song like "Feral Cats" even borders on absurdity. [...]
 [W]ith a big triumphant hook and a shouted vocal, they sing, "Just like feral cats!" [...]
 It's a song delivered with either gravity or a smirk, and either way, it's a great song."
 The song "Ypsilanti" was inspired by the book The Three Christs of Ypsilanti by Milton Rokeach.
 "Too Many Jewels" even quotes directly from the aforementioned book.

 Cover

 The album cover features a picture of J. Robert Oppenheimer.

 Release

 225 copies of the album were pressed by Urinal Cakes Records on vinyl in 2012, with another 75 being pressed on clear vinyl.
 The band also self-released the album on cassette.

 In March 2019, the band announced that they were going to reissue the album and release it with 4 bonus tracks (3 from the Dreads 85 84 7" and one hitherto unreleased track) on May 3 through Domino Recording Company.
-A music video for the track "Jumbo's" (directed by long-time collaborator Yoonha Park) was released online on the 5th of March.
+A music video for the track "Jumbo's" (directed by long-time collaborator Yoonha Park) was released online on 5 March.